Gerifield/service-scaling/scale3/README.md

 # Scale2

-This is the first increment which introduces some caching.
+This is the second increment which multiple (read/write) db connection.

 Star the services: